-13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?

-The key elements are Counter-Security, the notarized and legalized POA and certificate of incorporation/ good-standing from a foreign party, which are most time consuming and should be considered and well prepared in advance.
+The key elements are Counter-Security, the notarized and legalized POA and certificate of incorporation/good-standing from a foreign party, which are most time consuming and should be considered and well prepared in advance.

-It is not a problem for hardworking lawyers to prepare arrest documents, but it does take time for the courts to examine the arrest documentation, to decide on the format & amount of counter-security, and to prepare the arrest order.
+It is not a problem for hardworking lawyers to prepare arrest documents, but it does take time for court to examine on arrest documentation, to decide on the format & amount of counter-security, and to prepare arrest order.
 According to Art.
-17 of the Special Maritime Procedure Law of PR China (SMPL), the maritime court, having accepted an application for ship arrest, shall make an order within 48 hours.
-Where the order involves ship arrest as preservation measure for the maritime claim, it shall be executed forthwith.
-In practice, an arrest may be ordered and executed within 48 hours in cases of urgent matter even during non-working hours.
+17 of the Special Maritime Procedure Law of PR China (SMPL), the maritime court, having accepted an application for ship arrest, shall make an order within 48 hours; where the order involves ship arrest as preservation measure for the maritime claim, it shall be executed forthwith.
+In practice, an arrest may be ordered and executed within 48 hours in case of urgent matter even during non-working hours.

-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?

-Yes, a POA is a must.
-In addition, Certificate of Identification of Legal Representative and Certificate of Incorporation or Certificate of Good-standing of the applicant is also requested, in practice, so as to prove that the applicant remains active.
-In addition, the following documents should be submitted to maritime court:
+Yes, POA is a must; in addition, Certificate of Identification of Legal Representative and Certificate of Incorporation or Certificate of Good-standing of the applicant are also requested in practice, so as to prove the applicant remains active.
+In addition, following documents should be submitted to maritime court:

-- A written Ship Arrest Application signed and stamped by the applicant or its agent ad litem; - Preliminary and basic evidence in support of the maritime claim; - Original Counter-Security acceptable to the court;
+- 1) A written Ship Arrest Application signed and stamped by the applicant or its agent ad litem; - 2) Preliminary and basic evidence in support of the maritime claim; - 3) Original Counter-Security acceptable to the court;